xuankimtran/docs-1/pages/katalon-studio/docs/execute-a-test-case-or-a-test-suite.md

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/execute-a-test-case-or-a-test-suite/debug-from-here.png" width="666" height="">

+## Read third-party libraries source code

+Katalon Studio supports reading source code from third-party librarjes for debugging.
+To conduct, follow one of the below utilities:

 ### Attach Source Code for debugging

 From Katalon Studio version 7.0.0, when writing a script or debugging, you can view and interact with the implementation of those components compressed in the `com.kms.katalon.core*` packages, including: